Proposed Student Discipline Rules | Chapter 392-400 WAC

 PO Box 47200, Olympia, WA 98504-7200

-OSPI will hold public hearings to receive comments about the proposed rules:
+OSPI will hold a public hearing to receive comments about the proposed supplemental revisions:

 Highlights of the Proposed Rules